oscarplatoon/django-beer-ratings/readme.md

 Release 0: Users Logging In/Out
 ----------------
 Create a new Django App, with postgresql as a database, and user authentication.
 Tutorials are your friend when you start programming.
 [This](https://wsvincent.com/django-user-authentication-tutorial-login-and-logout/) is a great one.
+So is [this](https://github.com/julietplatoon/curriculum/blob/master/week-06/2019-10-09.md) one ;)

 Once you've `pip install`ed everything you need in your virtual environment, you can `pip freeze > requirements.txt`.
 That 'freezes' all the requirements of your virtual environment so that you can install everything at once later on with `pip install -r requirements.txt`